Last Updated on August 19, 2023

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
+Revenue from our advertising and affiliate links goes back into our business.
 Please visit our Disclosure and Privacy Policy pages for further explanation.

-The North Carolina Chinese Lantern Festival in Cary is an awesome event that’s one of the most unique things to do during winter in North Carolina.
+The North Carolina Chinese Lantern Festival in Cary is an awesome event thatโs one of the most unique things to do during winter in North Carolina.
 This bucket list-worthy festival brings in spectators and day-trippers from across the state and throughout the southern United States.

 To prepare for the festival, 25 Chinese artisans from Chicago-based Tianyu Arts & Culture hand-assemble each beautiful lantern.
 They stay in Cary during the festival to produce and perform traditional Chinese acrobatic performances, too.